 Following studies at various institutions of higher learning, including Tel Aviv University and the Jewish Theological Seminary, he was ordained a rabbi from the Hebrew Union College – Jewish Institute of Religion in New York in 1995.

 Rabbi Sisenwine has distinguished himself as a leading voice in the local and national Jewish community.
 He is currently the rabbinic chair of the Reform movement’s Commission on Worship and Religious Living, and also serves on the President’s Rabbinic Council of the Hebrew Union College.
 He was also as a founding member of the region’s Reform Beit Din, and has served on several local and national leadership boards, including the Jewish Community Center, the Rashi School, and the Massachusetts Board of Rabbis.

 Rabbi Sisenwine is the author of various articles and publications.
-He shares life with his wife Heidi, a teacher at the Rashi School, and his three daughters.
 He can occasionally be seen on the basketball courts of the JCC, the bleachers at Fenway Park, or enjoying time with his family.

 Cantor Jodi Sufrin was raised in Toronto, Canada.
 Her home upbringing and early experiences as lay cantor at Holy Blossom Temple in Toronto pointed her in the direction of the cantorate.
 For many years, Jodi sang with her older brother Kerry, z”l, specializing in the field of Israeli folk songs.
 She also pursued a career as a folk singer, serving as warm-up artist for Canadian songwriter and performer, Dan Hill.
 Fortunately, for all of us, her parents discouraged her from following this path.